Jim Wilson (producer): Producing

 In 1990, Wilson produced Dances With Wolves.
 It was adapted by Michael Blake, based on his novel.
-It was the highest-grossing Western film of all time, $424.2 million worldwide, and won seven Academy Awards (including Best Picture, Best Director, Best Adapted Screenplay, Best Cinematography, Best Film Editing, Best Original Score, and Best Sound).
+It grossed $424.2 million worldwide and was nominated for Academy Awards, winning seven.

-Following the success of Dances With Wolves, Wilson produced another hit, The Bodyguard in 1992, starring Kevin Costner and Whitney Houston.
+Following Dances With Wolves, Wilson produced The Bodyguard in 1992, starring Kevin Costner and Whitney Houston.
 Released by Warner Bros. the film grossed $410.9 million worldwide.
 The soundtrack is the best-selling soundtrack in film history, selling over 44 million copies worldwide.
 It won the Grammy for Album of the Year.

 Wilson has continued to produce films, including Wyatt Earp, The Postman, and Message in a Bottle.
 For television, Wilson executive-produced the award-winning 8-hour mini-series 500 Nations for CBS.

 Directing

 In addition to producing studio fare, Wilson has directed numerous features, including Stacy's Knights starring Kevin Costner, Head Above Water with Cameron Diaz and Harvey Keitel, Whirlygirl with Monet Mazur and a feature-length documentary Laffit – All About Winning.

-In 2014, he finished 50 to 1, about a misfit group of New Mexico cowboys who find themselves on the journey of a lifetime when they learn their crooked-footed racehorse qualifies to run in the Kentucky Derby.
+In 2014, he finished 50 to 1, based on the true story of Mine That Bird, and his unlikely win in the 2009 Kentucky Derby.

-Based on the true story of Mine That Bird, the cowboys must overcome impossible odds even before they reach Churchill Downs and the land of Kentucky's blue bloods.

 The film was released theatrically and acquired by Sony Pictures in 2015 for all worldwide rights.